teron131/Whisper-Video2SRT/README.md

 # Whisper Video2SRT

 The Whisper Video2SRT repository focuses on converting video files (supported by FFmpeg) into .srt subtitle files.
-It incorporates the OpenAI Whisper large-v3 model via the HuggingFace pipeline (https://huggingface.co/openai/whisper-large-v3), enabling optimization capabilities.
-While the main GitHub version provides timestamping and SRT file output functionalities, they are not integrated, and this version lacks optimization features.
+It incorporates the OpenAI Whisper large-v3 model via the HuggingFace pipeline (https://huggingface.co/openai/whisper-large-v3), enabling optimizations.
+While the main GitHub version provides timestamping and SRT file output functionalities, they are not integrated, and this version lacks optimizations.

 # Usage